|

-Profit and loss statement for a commercial company usually follow this
+Profit and loss statement for a commercial company usually follows this structure:

 Sale / Turnover